A note on BPS structures and Gopakumar-Vafa invariants: Introduction

 In the present note we are only concerned with a very special case of this theory, so we can be almost self-contained: the relevant background material may be found in Section \ref{BackSec}.
 It is important to point out that we will work at the level of formal power series, in a sense that will be made clear in the following (and as explained, for example, in \cite{AnnaJ, fgs}, and in \cite{Anna} Section 4.2).
 This applies in particular to the connection $\nabla^{\rm{BPS}}$ and to its flat sections.
 We do not try to prove ``non-perturbative" results in the spirit of \cite{bridRH2}: this is a much harder, open problem, in general.

 The purpose of this note is to observe that the recent work of Maulik and Toda \cite{mautoda, todaGV}, concerning a geometric, sheaf-theoretic, definition of Gopakumar-Vafa invariants, leads naturally to the introduction of a corresponding BPS structure.
 The work of Maulik and Toda is briefly reviewed in Section \ref{MauTodaSec}.
 The principal virtue of this BPS structure is explained by our main result, Theorem \ref{MainThm}, which we summarise here in somewhat imprecise terms. \begin{thm}[see Theorem \ref{MainThm}] Let us work at the level of formal power series, and assume the conjectures of Maulik and Toda.
 Then the canonical flat section, along the ray $\R_{>0}$, of the flat connection $\nabla^{\rm{BPS}}$ attached to the Maulik-Toda BPS structure, has an expansion around $t = 0$ which reproduces the Gromov-Witten partition function expressed in Gopakumar-Vafa form, except for some error terms due to Gopakumar-Vafa contributions to Gromov-Witten invariants of genus $0$ and $1$. \end{thm} Theorem \ref{MainThm} is proved in Section \ref{MainSec}.
 As we will explain it can be seen as a generalisation of a computation due to Bridgeland and Iwaki (see \cite{bridRH} Section 6.3) for the contribution from genus $0$ Gopakumar-Vafa invariants.
 Again that computation misses the Gopakumar-Vafa contributions to Gromov-Witten invariants of genus $0$ and $1$. \begin{rmk} A more classical approach to Gopakumar-Vafa invariants uses Pandharipande-Thomas stable pairs \cite{ptBPS}.
 An analogue of Theorem \ref{MainThm} for stable pairs is studied in \cite{jPairs}.
 It is interesting to compare the two approaches.
 The Gopakumar-Vafa contributions emerge in two very different ways.
-The genus $0$ and $1$ cases also play a special role in the stable pairs approach: for example the genus $0$ case leads to divergent integrals that require appropriate regularisation. \end{rmk} The proof of Theorem \ref{MainThm} will show that (a specialisation of) the canonical flat section of $\nabla^{\rm BPS}$ along $\R_{>0}$ may be written as a sum of contributions from effective curve classes $\beta$, and that each such contribution is in fact well-defined as a \emph{function} of $t \in \R_{>0}$, with values in a certain ring of formal power series.
+The genus $0$ and $1$ cases also play a special role in the stable pairs approach: for example the genus $0$ case leads to divergent integrals that require appropriate regularisation. \end{rmk} The proof of Theorem \ref{MainThm} will show that (a specialisation of) the canonical flat section of $\nabla^{\rm BPS}$ along $\R_{>0}$ may be written as a sum of contributions from effective curve classes $\beta$, and that each such contribution can be regarded as a well-defined function of $t \in \R_{>0}$, with values in a certain ring of formal power series.
 In particular it makes sense to consider the large $t$ asymptotics of each fixed $\beta$ contribution.
-This is reminiscent of computations of the entries of the ``central connection matrix" for the Dubrovin connection in quantum cohomology \cite{dubrovin, gamma}, of which $\nabla^{\rm BPS}$ is an analogue.
-The leading order term for these asymptotics is worked out in Section \ref{Large_t_Sec}: it is given again by an explicit BPS automorphism.
+This is reminiscent of computations of the entries of the ``central connection matrix" for the Dubrovin connection in quantum cohomology \cite{cotti, dubrovin, gamma}, of which $\nabla^{\rm BPS}$ is an analogue.
+The leading order term for these asymptotics is worked out in Section \ref{Large_t_Sec}.
+We point out that it defines in a natural way a formal family of automorphisms of an algebraic torus, of the type studied in \cite{gps}.\\